Mamula: Luxury resort redevelopment

 In early January 2016 the government of Montenegro, over the objections of those who were once imprisoned on the island, approved a plan to convert the site of this former concentration camp into a luxury beach resort by Switzerland-based Orascom Development Holding AG under a 49-year lease deal.
 Former United Nations Secretary General Boutros Boutros-Ghali had previously written the Montenegrin Parliament expressing surprise that the "only solution for preserving and using the fort is a mere business arrangement and privatisation agreement."
 Since 2023 it is a completed resort.

 In popular culture

 The 1959 Yugoslav movie Campo Mamula starring Ljuba Tadić, Pavle Vuisić, and Dragan Laković, produced by Avala Film and directed by Velimir Stojanović, depicts and dramatizes the World War II events on the island that was converted into a concentration camp during this period.

 In autumn 2013, the Serbian fantasy drama-thriller Mamula was announced.
 Later retitled Killer Mermaid for overseas release, it was shot on the island and incorporates its history, featuring an ex-German soldier living on the island and killing people to feed to a mermaid.

-Serbian thrash metal band Quasarborn has a song titled "Mamula" that appears on their second full-length "A Pill Hard to Swallow".
+Serbian thrash metal band Quasarborn has a song titled "Mamula" that appears on their second full-length album "A Pill Hard to Swallow".